PennyLaneAI/pennylane/doc/introduction/interfaces/jax.rst

 JAX interface
 =================

+Born out of the autograd package, `JAX <https://jax.readthedocs.io/en/latest/index.html>`_ is the next generation of differentiable functional computation, adding support for powerful hardware accelerators like GPUs and TPUs via `XLA <https://www.tensorflow.org/xla>`_.
 In order to use PennyLane in combination with JAX, we have to generate JAX-compatible quantum nodes.
 A basic ``QNode`` can be translated into a quantum node that interfaces with JAX by using the ``interface='jax'`` flag in the QNode decorator.

 .. note::